 Such a high amount of investment and growth clearly shows the extent of spending on ed-tech in the country.
 It is also an indication for traditional higher education institutions to integrate better technology to remain relevant in today’s tech-driven world.
 With massive competition from big players, the ed-tech sector investment has to grow considerably to achieve the desired outcome of providing excellent education to students.

 Many technology-driven educational enterprises have seen immense growth in the past few years.
-Their journey from a start-up to a unicorn status has seen ups and downs.
-The pandemic was one of the many determining factors to influence their growth trajectory.
+Their journey from a start-up to unicorn status has seen ups and downs.
+The pandemic was one of the many determining factors that influenced their growth trajectory.

 Webinars and online courses were not immensely popular among learners.
 Moreover, most of the extracurricular activities in the educational domain were offline.
 Hybrid education was not as popular pre-pandemic as it is now.